FREQUENTLY ASKED QUESTIONS

 How do I register to Vote?

 We have a great tool that will work you through the entire registration process.
 Registering to vote is slightly different for each state.
 Just click on the “Register to Vote” button above to get started and we will provide you with specific instructions for your state.
-Keep in mind you must be registered before your state's deadline—many states require at most 30 days before the election (Nov 3, 2020).
-Some states only require two weeks and a few accept registration on the day of voting.
+Keep in mind you must be registered before your state's deadline—many states require at most 30 days before the election.
+Some states only require you to be registered up to two weeks prior while a few accept registration on the day of voting.

 Where can I vote?